DuraMAT/software_guide/README.md

 ### 3.2 All Level 2 items

 ### 3.3 Implement a release system
 One option is to use Github tags and releases.
-You can obtain a DOI for each release via Zenodo:
+You can obtain a digital object identifier (DOI) for each release via [Zenodo](https://zenodo.org/):
--Link the Github repo to Zenodo
+- Link the Github repo to Zenodo
--Perform the release and tag it
+- Perform the release and tag it
--Update the README to include the DOI identifier Zenodo provides in the “how to cite” section
+- Update the README to include the DOI identifier Zenodo provides in the “how to cite” section

 ### 3.4 Set up continuous integration (CI) tools
 Examples include Github actions to execute CircleCI, Travis CI, etc. against pull requests.